RobTrew/txtquery-tools/perspectives.ftplugin/README.md

 The **Shell script** uses the https://www.npmjs.org/package/foldingtext and the TXTQuery.js file, and generates grouped and sorted reports by querying sets of several files.

+###### Shared ViewMenu.json

+Both (plugin/applescript and shell script) can use the same ViewMenu.json file (created in the script folder when either is first run).
+You can inspect this file in a text editor, and tweak existing report templates (FLOWR queries), or even add new ones).

+(Probably simplest, of course, to make a duplicate of an existing FLOWR, give it a new name, and adjust and test it incrementally).

 #### SHELL SCRIPT SYNOPSIS
 	txtquery.sh [-m] [-r report name|index] [-q query name|index] [options]
 #### SHELL SCRIPT DESCRIPTION